datacommonsorg/docsite/custom_dc/manage_repo.md

 - You are making substantive changes to the website UI
 - You are ready to deploy your custom site to GCP

-Rather than building from "head", that is, the very latest changes in Github, which may not have been tested, we recommend that you use a tested "release", with the tag `customdc_stable`, available at [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).
+Rather than building from "head", that is, the very latest changes in Github, which may not have been tested, we recommend that you use the tested "release" equivalent of the stable Docker image.
+This release uses the tag `customdc_stable`, and is available at [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).

 Note: If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
 We provide procedures for Github, and assume the following:
 - You have a Github account and project.